fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/agency/toptier_code/obligations_by_type.md

         + `total_aggregated_amount` (required, number)
         + `results` (required, array[ObligationSubtotals], fixed-type)
             Sorted by aggregated_amount, descending.
 Categories with $0 of obligations within the FY are not included.
+        + `messages` (required, array[string], fixed-type)
+            An array of warnings or instructional directives to aid consumers of this endpoint with development and debugging.

     + Body